-☐ Step 13 - Next, apply epoxy fillets to both sides of each fin.
+- ☐ Step 11 Next, apply epoxy fillets to both sides of each fin.
 Carefully smooth the epoxy fillets with your finger before the epoxy sets.
-Allow each fillet to set before rotating the airframe for the next fillet.
+Allow each fillet to set before rotating the airframe for the next fillet. - Step 12 It is also a good idea to CA the sharp tips of the fins to keep them from splintering on hard landings.